Hang Gai - Street of thorns

 Silk Queen Hotel (100 Hang Gai)

-This 4-star hotel provides 60 rooms and suites with different prices to match your budget.
-It’s an ideal choice for both leisure and business travellers with New Rooftop Bar and restaurant, outdoor swimming pool and large conference room.
+This four-star hotel boasts 60 rooms and suites, catering to various budgets and preferences.
+It is an excellent choice for both leisure and business travelers, featuring a new rooftop bar and restaurant, an outdoor swimming pool, and a spacious conference room.

 Tips